0xTamil/awesome-low-level/README.md

 ## 2. FPGA Programming

-Overview: FPGA development is different from traditional programming because you are describing hardware structures rather than simply writing instructions for a CPU.
-FPGAs can perform many operations in parallel and are commonly used in hardware prototyping, signal processing, networking, and high-performance systems.
+FPGA (Field-Programmable Gate Array) development is quite different from traditional programming because you're not simply writing instructions for a CPU to execute.
+Instead, you're describing how the hardware itself should be structured and operate.
+This makes FPGA development feel much closer to digital circuit design than conventional software engineering.

+In this field, you'll primarily work with hardware description languages such as Verilog, VHDL, and sometimes SystemVerilog.
+Common development tools include Xilinx Vivado, Intel Quartus, and various simulation tools used to test hardware designs before deploying them to an FPGA board.
+Along the way, you'll encounter concepts such as logic gates, flip-flops, finite state machines (FSMs), clock domains, pipelines, timing analysis, and digital signal processing (DSP).

+FPGAs excel at parallel processing, meaning they can perform many operations simultaneously rather than executing instructions one by one like a typical CPU.
+Because of this, they're widely used in hardware prototyping, signal processing, telecommunications, networking equipment, high-frequency trading, AI acceleration, and other high-performance computing systems where speed and low latency are critical.

 - **[Awesome FPGA](https://github.com/Vitorian/awesome-fpga)**: A curated list of FPGA resources, tools, HDLs, and project tutorials.
 - **[Awesome FPGA Programming](https://github.com/emanueledelsozzo/awesome-fpga-programming)**: Guides and learning materials for developing custom programmable logic.